thesyntaxslinger/syntaxslinger.com/docs/docs/hypervisor/backups.md

     stop_signal: SIGHUP
 ```

-As you can see from the yaml, the SSD and HDD are both mounted and have seperate datastores inside of them.
+As you can see from the YAML, the SSD and HDD are both mounted and have separate datastores inside of them.

 Although this isn't recommended, the PBS software is actually just a .deb file that uses a few dependencies, so you can even install it bare metal if you want to.
 Of course you will miss out on the fancy features of PBS like the tape backups and smart monitoring, but this works super well for my setup.